Residents demand more information on Qu’Appelle River water quality

-On Monday, Oct.
-13, 2025, Rod Sedoriuk, who has been living in Fort Qu’Appelle since 2013, noticed a “foamy, slimy, kind of brown-ish” substance flowing down the river near the dam.
+Rod Sedoriuk, Fort Qu’Appelle resident, was walking on Echo Lake Beach when he noticed a “foamy, slimy, kind of brown-ish” substance flowing down the river near the dam.
 He described it as something that would happen “every so often.”

 “Everybody stays off the lake for two, three, four days,” said Sedoriuk, recalling what happens when people see blooms in the lake.
-Sedoriuk also said that he does not know where this phenomenon comes from.
+Sedoriuk said he does not know where it comes from.

-Distinguished University Professor Dr. Peter Leavitt researches the Qu’Appelle River system’s water quality.
+University of Regina professor Dr. Peter Leavitt researches the Qu’Appelle River system’s water quality.
 He identified the substance as “bloom of cyanobacteria,” a rapid bacteria growth caused by warm weather.

-Leavitt’s stance on whether the water quality has improved or deteriorated depends on the lake.
+Leavitt said water quality is uncertain throughout Saskatchewan.
 While Last Mountain Lake has gotten “slightly better,” lakes like Lake Diefenbaker have “terribly gotten worse.”

 Kevin Hollerbaum sitting in his office at Kevin’s Marine